numbbo/workshops/sources-webpage/source/BBOB-2019/index.rst

-Paper submissions are expected to be done through the official GECCO submission system at  https://ssl.linklings.net/conferences/gecco/ until the deadline on April 3, 2019.
+Paper submissions are expected to be done through the official GECCO submission system at  https://ssl.linklings.net/conferences/gecco/ until the (extended) deadline on April 10, 2019.

 In order to finalize your submission, we kindly ask you to fill in addition the form at http://numbbo.github.io/submit where you are